-Course assignment grade appeals must be addressed before the end of the course.
+Course assignment grade appeals must be addressed before the end of the term.
 If a student disagrees with a course assignment grade, the student should follow this procedure.

-- Meet with the course instructor to discuss the disagreement before the end of the course. - If the student does not receive a satisfactory explanation or resolution of the grade in question, the student may then submit a written request for review to the appropriate department Dean before the end of the course.
+- Meet with the course instructor to discuss the disagreement by the last day of class. - If the student does not receive a satisfactory explanation or resolution of the grade in question, the student may then submit a written request for review to the appropriate department Chair by the last day of class.

-The department Dean may then choose to meet with the instructor, the student, or both before making a decision.
+The department Chair may then choose to meet with the instructor, the student, or both before making a decision.
 The decision is final and is not subject to appeal.